dreikanter/ruby-bookmarks/README.md

 - [rblineprof](https://github.com/tmm1/rblineprof) — line-profiler.
 - [Peek](https://github.com/peek/peek) — status bar showing performance info for Rails apps.
 - [Peek::Rblineprof](https://github.com/peek/peek-rblineprof) — peek into how much each line of your Rails application takes throughout a request.
+- [Bullet](https://github.com/flyerhzm/bullet) — a gem to help to increase application's performance by reducing the number of queries it makes.
+It will watch your queries while you develop your application and notify you when you should add eager loading (N+1 queries), when you're using eager loading that isn't necessary and when you should use counter cache.

 ### Misc